KoksalBerkay/note-taker/README.md

 ## Description

-NoteTaker is a simple application that uses AI to take notes for you during lectures.
-It uses the [SpeechRecognition](https://pypi.org/project/SpeechRecognition/) python library to convert speech to text, and [gpt4free](https://github.com/xtekky/gpt4free/) library to summarize the text.
+NoteTaker is an AI-powered companion that captures and organizes your lecture notes, so you can focus on learning instead of writing.
+It mainly uses the [SpeechRecognition](https://pypi.org/project/SpeechRecognition/) python library to convert speech to text from uploaded audio, and [gpt4free](https://github.com/xtekky/gpt4free/) library to summarize the text and answer questions.

 ## Installation